vortex-es/vortex-es.github.io/solutions/sTMY.md

 <p class="lead">Typical Meteorological Year</p>

-Vortex TMy has been designed by concatenation of the most rep- resentative months according to industry standards.
+Vortex TMy has been designed by concatenation of the most representative months according to industry standards.

 ## When to use TMY?